??? returning reference to stack variable ???

 I wasn't sure why index.html was chopped out from the breadcrumb, yet holidays.html included until I read the instructions more carefully ->

 "if the name of the last element is index.something, you treat it as if it wasn't there, sending users automatically to the upper level folder."

-So, to handle the errors you suggest the function would have to be modified to have return type pointer (double *) or the errors would be handled before the function call.
+To handle the errors you suggest the original template function would have to be modified to have return type pointer (double *) or the errors would be handled before the function call.

 I think there are two problems here.
 First of all, the operators (add, subtract, multiply, divide) must correspond to execute the right operation.
 Yet only the first letter is evaluated.

 This function would return a sum still if I passed in "append" as operator.
 Furthermore, there is no default return value.
 Should the operator argument not correspond with any of the given ones,